apcl-research/jam/README.md

     --lsh_outdir: directory for lsh files
     --partstart: separate deduplication into several programs to speed up; minimum for partstart = 0
     --partend: separate deduplication into several programs to speed up; maximum for partstart = 100
-## Acknowledgement
-We thank Andrej Karpathy and Daniel Grittner for their work providing the NanoGPT and NanoGPT-LoRA code.
-This repository forks from Daniel Grittner's [NanoGPT-LoRA](https://github.com/danielgrittner/nanoGPT-LoRA) repository.